Nitue/saunottaja-discord-bot/README.md

     docker-compose up -d

 Create `.env` file and set values like in the `.env.example` file.
+Find out your tokens from Steam and Discord.

+Compile transparently and run:

+    npm run start

-## Running
+## Building

-Build:
+For example, to build for distribution:

     npm run build

-Run compiled JavaScript:

-    npm run start

-## Development

-Run compiler in watch mode for immediate compiling when files change:

-    npm run watch
+Output is located in `./dist`